-To Board of Directors of Better World Fund, Inc.
+To the Board of Directors of Better World Fund, Inc.

-We have audited the accompanying financial statements of Better World Fund, Inc. (the "Fund"), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and changes in net assets, and cash flows for the years then ended.
+We have audited the accompanying financial statements of the Better World Fund, Inc. (the "Fund"), which comprise the statements of financial position as of December 31, 2017 and 2016, and the related statements of activities, and of cash flows for the years then ended, and the related notes to the financial statements.